PhrotonPhage/tankgame/readme.txt

 '=Different score per difficulty, classic mode
 (!=High Priority, '-Medium Priority, -Low Priority)

-v0.3.0.5 Alpha build 1126 - July 23, 2020
+v0.3.0.6 alpha build - July 24, 2020
--More blocks now support scoring (12-20) on classic mode -Fixed bug causing score to overlap on classic mode -Fixed bug causing blocks to overlap on classic mode -Fixed bug that shooting a block doesn't give a score, unless when spammed on classic mode -Added result2 for normal difficulty on classic mode.
-Not yet used -Update button in classic mode is now difficulty aware -The entire block code is moved to easy difficulty.
-Normal-Very hard difficulties might not work -Temporarily added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
-It's now 1-10 blocks
+-More blocks in normal difficulty now support scoring (11-15) on classic mode -Removed shielding on classic mode
+-Added scoping.
+Can be accessed with 'S'.
+Does not allow player to move direction.
+Only for classic mode

 Older Versions:
 v0.0.0 - May 17, 2020